isaacxshin/infrastructure/README.md

 # HOW TO START

-In this example the bucketname is testgpc
+In this example the bucketname is testgpc, you can also specify a specific folder as well

 EXAMPLE $ ./gpcscript testgpc

+EXAMPLE FOLDER  $ ./gpcscript testgpc/folder1